iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.7.5 =
+Release Date: September 30, 2020

+* Fixed: PHP Fatal error on plugin activation.

+= 1.7.4 =
+Release Date: September 30, 2020

+* Added: Ability to show plugins last modified info on plugins page.
+* Fixed: HTML non-spacing issue on post ecit screen.
+* Fixed: `datePublished` schema is replaced by `dateModified` automatically even if schema output is disabled from plugin settings.

+= 1.7.3 =
+Release Date: September 27, 2020

+* Added: Ability to remove/hide post dates from search engines completely.
+* Fixed: PHP Fatal error in WordPress version less than v4.9.0.
+* Fixed: A bug where last modified info was not showing using shortcode if "Change Original Time to Modified Time" option was enabled from Misc Options.
+* Tweak: Added some CSS adjustments to make it more easy.
+* Tweak: Properly set HTML element's CSS Class names.
+* Twaek: The minimun required WordPress version is now v4.7.0.
+* Tweak: Increased rating notice auto show time interval.
+* Tweak: Cache will be automatically purged the modified date is changed.
+* Tweak: Custom modified date which is greater than original published date is only accepted in Products also.
+* Tweak: Correct modified date was not properly reflected for products if custom modified date is being set from quick edit.
+* Tweak: Increased priority of `the_content` hook to `5`.
+* Tweak: `<p></p>` tag will be removed automatically from shortcode.
+* Tweak: Added improved replace date mechanism to make it work properly with any caching or minification plugin.
+* Tweak: From now, `itemprop="datePublished"` schema will be replaced automatically with `itemprop="dateModified"`.
+It can be disabled by `wplmi/published_schema_replace` filter.
+* Other minor improvements and fixes.

+= 1.7.2 =
+Release Date: August 14, 2020

+* Added: Ability to use Template Tag as Shortcode.
+* Tweak: From now custom modified date which is greater than original published date is only accepted.
+* Tweak: Make Global Site modified info Date translable.
+* Fixed: Variable not found PHP warning on user list page.
+* Fixed: A bug where Actual post published date is not translating.
+* Fixed: A bug where Plugin shows error on dev console if Syntax Highlighting is disabled from Profile settings.
+* Other minor improvements.

 = 1.7.1 =
 Release Date: August 12, 2020